LauraHFC/rag-app-nz-employment-law/README.md

                                      routing                      verdict
 ```

-**Stage 1 — frozen test set.** Thirty-six questions, deliberately constructed as a matrix: all six pipelines (`employment`, `tax`, `labour_market`, `cross`, `out_of_scope`, `crisis`), every routing outcome, and every difficulty level (`easy` → `adversarial`).
+**Stage 1 — frozen test set.** Forty-nine questions, deliberately constructed as a matrix: all seven pipelines (`employment`, `tenancy`, `tax`, `labour_market`, `cross`, `out_of_scope`, `crisis`), every routing outcome, and every difficulty level (`easy` → `adversarial`).
 Each question carries `expected_points` describing what a good answer should cover.
 The test set is **frozen before it is run** — editing it after seeing outputs would quietly delete the questions the system handles worst, which is exactly the signal the eval exists to catch.
 A genuinely broken question triggers a version bump to a new test set, never an in-place edit.

 **Stage 2 — the run.** `run_eval.py` POSTs every question to the live endpoint over real HTTP — the same network path a real user takes.
 It records the answer, sources, the *observed* routing, the regeneration count, latency, and the Langfuse trace id.